civa86/electrophone/README.md

 Sound Modules can generate sounds and play frequencies.

-They can be linked to any Effect or directly to Master
+They can be linked to any Effect Module or directly to Master

 #### Oscillator